ha2709/subscription/README.md

 - Composite indexes on user_id, is_active, plan_id, and start_date.

+- Pagination + Total Count Separation:

+   - Read endpoints use two optimized queries:

+   - One for paginated data (LIMIT, OFFSET)

+   - One for total row count using COUNT(*)

+   - This avoids full table scans and keeps pagination fast even on large datasets.

 - Used LIMIT 1 where only one row is needed to minimize data scan.

 - Bulk operations with batched inserts/updates for large data handling.